-U.S. and Canadian federal income tax statutes have lapsed for filings up to and including fiscal years 2010 and 2006, respectively, and the Company recently concluded an audit of U.S. federal income taxes for 2010 and 2011.
-With a few exceptions, the Company is no longer subject to state and local income tax examinations for periods prior to fiscal 2009.
+U.S. and Canadian federal income tax statutes have lapsed for filings up to and including fiscal years 2011 and 2007, respectively, and the Company has concluded an audit of U.S. federal income taxes for 2010 and 2011.
+With a few exceptions, the Company is no longer subject to state and local income tax examinations for periods prior to fiscal 2010.
 The Company is not aware of any tax positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will change significantly in the next 12 months.